Everything you need to know about SpO2 on Apple's smartwatch

 Struggling to get an accurate SpO2 reading?

-Our experience taking blood oxygen measurements on the Apple Watch has generally been very reliable, with data comparable to rival manufacturers and pulse oximeters.
+Our experience with Apple Watch blood oxygen measurements is reliable, comparable to rivals and pulse oximeters.

 However, try the steps below to ensure you receive an accurate reading.
 If they don’t do the trick, you can always try a soft or hard reset of the Apple Watch.